+Pests include but are not limited to weeds, diseases, weeds, termites, rodents, rabbits, foxes, and feral animals.
+Cultural control does not involve the use of chemicals.
+It involves active management of the land by changes in farm practices or the use of technology that reduces the risk of pest invasion or damage.
 One of the major factors of high economic importance in agriculture is the pest.
 Pest is any entity that disturbs or disrupts the normal growth of a plant or reduces the yield of the plant.
-Pests play a significant role in the yield and profit of any crop producing enterprise; pests are known to have deleterious effects on crop growth and yield.
+Pests play a significant role in the yield and profit of any crop-producing enterprise; pests are known to have deleterious effects on crop growth and yield.

-Micro pests are those pests that are relatively smaller in size and their physical presence are quite difficult to notice.
-Their effects or activities in a farm make their presence felt, examples are the armyworm, cutworm, aphids.
+Micro pests are those pests that are relatively smaller in size and their physical presence is quite difficult to notice.
+Their effects or activities on a farm make their presence felt, examples are the armyworm, cutworm, and aphids.

-However, the macro pests are pests that are relatively larger in size and their physical presence can easily be detected even before their activity on a farm, a good example is the rodent and sometimes, humans.
-Considering the sizes of these pests, there are different types of pest control methods that can be used to curb their menace.
+However, macro pests are pests that are relatively larger in size and their physical presence can easily be detected even before their activity on a farm, a good example is rodents and sometimes, humans.
+Considering the size of these pests, there are different types of pest control methods that can be used to curb their menace.